ajayarunachalam/gui-pandas-ai/README.rst

 - **Mac users navigate within the cloned folder and type in "sh run_app_mac.sh" in the terminal**

+- **Alternatively, we can also launch the APP by running the wrapper_streamlit.py file simply using the command “streamlit run wrapper_streamlit.py”**

 The APP will launch with a URL as seen below.

 .. image:: images/run_app.png